murex/TCR/doc/tcr_config_reset.md

-  -l, --language string         indicate the programming language to be used by TCR -m, --message-suffix string   indicate text to append at the end of TCR commit messages (ex: "[#1234]") -o, --polling duration        set VCS polling period when running as navigator -P, --port-number int         indicate port number used by TCR HTTP server (default: 8483) -t, --toolchain string        indicate the toolchain to be used by TCR -T, --trace string            indicate trace options.
+  -l, --language string         indicate the programming language to be used by TCR -m, --message-suffix string   indicate text to append at the end of TCR commit messages (ex: "[#1234]") -o, --polling duration        set VCS polling period when running as navigator -P, --port-number int         indicate port number used by TCR HTTP server in web mode (experimental) (default: 8483) -t, --toolchain string        indicate the toolchain to be used by TCR -T, --trace string            indicate trace options.
 Recognized values: none or vcs -V, --vcs string              indicate the VCS (version control system) to be used by TCR: git (default) or p4